axiosvisuals/batch-datawrapper-generator/README.md

 If working from a national file, isolate your data and paste into `data/data.csv`.

 If local reporters are filling out the data, clone and use either the [city](https://docs.google.com/spreadsheets/d/1sbAGPCY73Hxa3tQhoALMqbFvats9YxuSnLgRGlsxNBE/edit#gid=0) or [state](https://docs.google.com/spreadsheets/d/1y5dzvUFt_esSur820MTSp72-lp3IcGCIkou1p1-3ew0/edit#gid=0) Google Sheet template.
 Once complete, run `./batch.sh` and select `downloadSheet.R`.
-This will download and compile tne sheets into a single table, prepend the `series_id` using the sheet name, and save it to `data/data.csv` to be used in `makeChartsFromBase.R`
+This will download and compile the sheets into a single table, prepend the `series_id` using the sheet name, and save it to `data/data.csv` to be used in `makeChartsFromBase.R`

 ##### Preparing your base graphic